The Book in Three Sentences

-- Problem #2: Achieving the Goal Is Only a Momentary Change: if you simply chase the outcome and you never bother to change the system, you’ll always have some problems.
+- Problem #2: Achieving the Goal Is Only a Momentary Change: if you simply chase the outcome and never bother to change the system, you’ll always have some problems.
 Achieving goals involves momentary changes.
 Focusing on the system involves daily habits that avoid problems in the first place.

 - Problem #3: Goals Restrict Your Happiness: your happiness shouldn’t depend on your goals because that requires postponing happiness until your future self achieves something.
 Fall in love with the process instead and be happy every day the system is working.